|VACATION TRAVEL DESTINATIONS|

 Visitors can walk through the state rooms and view the Royal Ceremonial Dress Collection.
 Audio guides, included in the ticket price, provide good commentary for these mostly unlabeled rooms.

 The Orangery Café and Restaurant is a bit pricey,but how often can one say that one has had tea and scones in a royal greenhouse?

 Admission is free though to the nearby Serpentine Gallery, which displays modern and contemporary art.
 The Gallery is open daily.

 J. M. Barrie, who lived nearby, was a regular visitor to Kensington Gardens.
 In 1912, Barrie secretly commissioned sculptor George Frampton to create a bronze statue of his best-loved character.
 To provide a little “magic,” the statue of Peter Pan was installed in Kensington Gardens in the dead of night.
 This little boy who wouldn’t grew up stands there still.

-Peter would no doubt enjoy the pirate ship that forms the centerpiece of the Diana, Princess of Wales' Memorial Playground.
+Peter would no doubt enjoy the pirate ship that forms the centerpiece of the Diana Memorial Playground.
 Opened in June 2000, the playground has plenty of places to climb, hide, and romp around—just what may be needed by the younger set after a morning of sight-seeing.